boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    There are multiple options for mapping 5G Network Slices to TN slices:

    * 1 to N:
 A single 5G Network Slice can be mapped to multiple TN slices (1 to N).
 For instance, consider the scenario depicted in {{figure-5}}, illustrating the separation of the 5G Control Plane and User Plane in TN slices for a single 5G eMBB network slice.
 It is important to note that this mapping can serve as an interim step to N:M mapping.
-In this scenario, a subset of the TN slices can be intended for sharing by multiple 5G network slices (e.g., the Control Plane TN slice is shared by multiple 5G network Slices).
+In this scenario, a subset of the TN slices can be intended for sharing by multiple 5G network slices (e.g., the Control Plane TN slice is shared by multiple 5G Network Slices).
 Further details about this scheme are described in {{sec-firstslice}}.

    * M to 1:
       Multiple 5G Network Slices may rely upon the same TN slice.
-In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at 5G Control Plane, for example, with appropriate placement strategies: this use case is represented in
+In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at the 5G Control Plane, for example, with appropriate placement strategies: this use case is represented in
       {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is instantiated at the edge cloud close to the gNB Centralized Unit User Plane (CU-UP) for